Hari-in-github/ATS-Using-Gemini-Pro/README.md

 ![ATS Streamlit Application User Interface](./docs/Ats_Userinterface.png)

-The application follows these steps to provide responses to your questions:

-1. JOb Description : Takes input of the jd with which it has to compare the uploaded resume.
+1. Job Description Input:

+   User provides the Job Description (jd) as input to the application.
+   This Job Description serves as the benchmark against which uploaded resumes will be evaluated.

+2. Resume Uploading:

+   User uploads a resume document in PDF format.
-2. Resume uploading: The app reads the uploaded resume document and extracts its text content.
+   The application reads the uploaded PDF resume and extracts its text content for further processing.

+3. Language Model Configuration:

+   The application is configured to use Google's Gemini Pro language model for natural language processing tasks.

+4. Response Generation:

+   User initiates the question/response process by clicking on one of the buttons:
+   "Tell Me About the Resume" or
+   "Percentage Match."
+   The extracted resume text and the provided Job Description are passed to the Gemini Pro model for analysis.
+   For "Tell Me About the Resume" Button:

-3. Language Model: The application utilizes a language model specifically Google's gemini pro to compare the resume with jd.
+   The application requests the Gemini Pro model to generate detailed information about the alignment of the resume with the Job Description.

-4. Response Generation: When you ask a question, The Jd and the text which is extracted from the resume are passed to the gemini pro model, then the user clicks either one of the two buttons , then the model compares the jd with the resume and either details of the resume or the percenatge match of the resume based on the option we choose will be displayed.
+   Gemini Pro processes the input and provides a response highlighting strengths and weaknesses, evaluating how well the candidate's profile aligns with the specified job requirements.

+   For "Percentage Match" Button:

+   The application requests the Gemini Pro model to calculate the percentage match between the resume and the provided Job Description.
+   Gemini Pro performs the comparison and provides the percentage match as output.
+   Additionally, the application may display keywords missing in the resume and final thoughts on the match.
+   The generated response is presented to the user.

 ## Dependencies and Installation